CurveDocs/curve-docs/docs/crvUSD/factory.md

         ```

 ### `set_implementations`
 !!! description "`ControllerFactory.set_implementations(controller: address, amm: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the contract.

     Function to set new implementations (blueprints) for controller and amm.

-    Emits event: `SetImplementations`
+    Emits: `SetImplementations`

-    !!!note
-        `set_implementations` can only be called by the `admin` of the contract.
-        Setting new implementations for controller and amm does not affect the existing ones.

     | Input      | Type   | Description |
     | ----------- | -------| ----|